KubeRocketCI/docs/docs/operator-guide/artifacts-verification.md

 ## Release Assets

-The table below represents a list of EDP components with corresponding images that are signed and pushed to DockerHub:
+The table below represents a list of KubeRocketCI components with corresponding images that are signed and pushed to DockerHub:

 | Asset                   | Description                   |
 |-------------------------|-------------------------------|